samaradw/discussions4/.github/steps/5-organize-categories.md

   Define terms and link to docs.github.com.
 -->

-## Step 5: Organize with Categories
+## Step 5: Organize with categories

 Time to clean things up!

 ### 🗂️ Activity

 Option A:
-1. Go to a discussion you created.
+1. Go to a Discussion you created.
 2. Click **Edit**.
 3. Change the category to something else (e.g. from “Q&A” to “Ideas”).